jwdunn1/testcase/README.md

 ##
 ### 02 Altitude control

 Part one of attitude control, the altitude controller uses both the down position and the down velocity to command thrust.
-The drone's mass is accounted for to ensure that the output value is a thrust value in Newtons.
+The drone's mass is accounted for to ensure that the output value is a thrust value in newtons.
 The thrust includes the non-linear effects from non-zero roll/pitch angles.

 Note: The Python version of the attitude controller (which includes altitude, roll-pitch, and yaw controllers) operates at 40 Hz through the attitude callback.